victorl2/computer-science-materials/README.md

 # Project structure
 This repository contains the required information to start learning about the topics mentioned above.
-All for **courses** and **research papers** are in a pre-defined json format, that are easily parsed by the scripts in the `scripts` folder, or directly read by humans.
-The format for the json is as follows:
+All for **courses** and **research papers** are in a pre-defined json format, those are easily parsed by the scripts in the `scripts` folder, or directly read by humans.
+The format for the json files is as follows:

 ### Course's json
 ```json